 What is QuickBooks Error 6000 & How to Fix it?

-Errors can occur in any software and you can face some at times in QuickBooks too.
-One error that users may face while opening a company file is the QuickBooks Error 6000.
+One error that users may face while opening a company file is QuickBooks Error 6000.
 Users would be unable to proceed with their work without resolving this issue.
 Here is a guide on how you can fix this issue.

-Some probable causes of the error – 6000 are as below:
+Some probable causes of QuickBooks error 6000 are as below:

 - QuickBooks has not been installed properly